fmartinou/tydom2mqtt/README.md

 Disconnections from both servers are handled with automatic reconnections.

-Not based on a pull mechanism but on push from websocket, i.e. it regulary ask the tydom hub to refresh to keep alive the connection and receive updates instantly.
+Not based on a pull mechanism but on push from websocket, i.e. it regulary ask the tydom hub to refresh to keep alive the connection and it receives updates instantly.

 Based initialy on https://github.com/cth35/tydom_python